alexkisielewicz/home-library-app/README.md

 The function works in a similar way as add book function, but it updates exisiting entries.

-Also here application check title if prefix "the" was entered.
-In this case it converts the string to format "Title, The".
+App checks title if prefix "the" was entered.
+If this happens, it converts the string to format "Title, The".

 ![edit_book3](docs/img/edit_book3.png)